Showing posts with label republished content. Show all posts

 Swordbrothers: The Showdown (2011)

-This is a Korean historical period drama and the setting is Manchuria, China, 1619.
-Heon-myung (played by Park Hee-soon, “The Bequeathed”); Do-young (played by Jin Goo, “Shadow Detective”); and Du-soo (played by Ko Chang-seok) are three swordsman from Joseon who are forced to come to China by the Ming Dynasty.
+This is a Korean historical period drama, and the setting is Manchuria, China, 1619.
+Heon-myung (played by Park Hee-soon, “The Bequeathed”), Do-young (played by Jin Goo, “Shadow Detective”), and Du-soo (played by Ko Chang-seok) are three swordsmen from Joseon who are forced to come to China by the Ming Dynasty.
 They tried to take refuge in a tavern but found themselves cornered by Manchu forces.

 4) Nameless Gangster: Rules of the Time (2012)

 Set in the 1980s, this gritty crime drama follows a corrupt customs officer who rises to power in the criminal underworld.
 Choi Ik-Hyun (played by Choi Min-Sik, “In Our Prime”) is caught accepting bribes.
-He wasn't the only dirty officer but he is the one who took the blame.
-One night while still being employed as a customs office he discovers a stash of illegal drugs in a warehouse.
-Since he had to leave his honest job where he was dishonest, he makes up his mind to become completely dishonest.
+He wasn't the only dirty officer, but he is the one who took the blame.
+One night, while still being employed as a customs officer, he discovers a stash of illegal drugs in a warehouse.
+Since he had to leave his honest job where he was dishonest, he made up his mind to become completely dishonest.
 It turns out he's related to a crime boss, Choi Hyung-Bae (played by Ha Jung-Woo, “Narco Saints”), so they become partners in crime and take over the Busan underworld.

 5) Perfect Number (2012)

-Hwa-Sun does not try to stop him from calling the police but she asked him if he would listen to her side of the story before making the call.
+Hwa-Sun does not try to stop him from calling the police, but she asks him if he would listen to her side of the story before making the call.
 Suk-Go decides to help her cover up what happened.

 This movie is based on the 2005 novel "Yogisha X no Kenshin" ("The Devotion of Suspect X").